MailTape/MailTape-v1/_posts/2017-06-11-Gorgeous-Bully.md

 # Mailtape's selection

 + ## Gorgeous Bully - Never Cry
 _Inès_: **"**Manchester has an amazing musical scene, and to me, Gorgeous Bully is one of the best bands there.
-"Never Cry" is one of my favorite songs, mixing upbeat and energetic instruments (and badadums!) with self-interrogating lyrics.
-Sincerity through   **"**
+"Never Cry" is one of my favorite songs, with upbeat and energetic instruments (and badadums) and self-interrogating lyrics.
+Sounding like some kind of anthem, this song is .**"**

 + ## THESE GUY - Suburban Restaurant
 _Inès_: **"**"Suburban Restaurant" is a song about growing up and feeling stuck in a place that doesn't seem to have changed that much over time, a feeling shared by many I guess, wrapped in layers of instrumental cuteness.**"**